 - Lemon: Lemons contain citric acid which constricts sweat glands and lessens perspiration.

 7. Talk to Your Doctor About Prescription Drugs for Hyperhidrosis

 If your underarms sweat excessively without warning, you may have a medical condition known as axillary hyperhidrosis.
 If you’ve tried everything to prevent armpit sweat with no success, talk to your doctor or dermatologist about prescription drugs to prevent sweating:

 - Anticholinergics: Drugs that block chemicals that allow certain nerves to communicate with one another, reducing body sweat

 - Beta Blockers: Medications that impair nerve impulses that cause sweating

 - Qbrexza: A new anticholinergic treatment from Dermira that comes in wipe form

-It’s also critical to understand the side effects of anti-sweat medications and speak to a doctor before using them to prevent underarm sweat.
-For more information on the side effects of these drugs, check out this blog post.
+It’s also critical to understand the side effects of hyperhidrosis medications and speak to a doctor before using them to help stop armpit sweat.

-Over the years, the surgeries and procedures doctors have recommended to prevent underarm sweat have changed.
+Over the years, the surgeries and procedures doctors have recommended to stop excessive armpit sweating have changed.
 Here is an updated list of those deemed safe for most patients:

 - Botox: Chemical injections that block sweat gland activity